Airyzz/Velocity3D/README.md

 4. In UE4 Content Browser, select your original sequence, and execute the velocity.py script
 5. Select your .velo file in the dialog
 6. A new sequence will be created next to the original with your applied velo
+Notes:
+The new sequence will play back very quickly as it is set to 300fps.
+When you render, make sure you reinterprete the file to match the framerate of your original composition